nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Routing is one thing that is _not_ shared at all in order to feel native: React Navigation on mobile vs. React Router for web.
 - Regularly updated and audited dependencies for both React & React Native
 - When launching mobile, we quickly merged it into our web codebase/repo to benefit from shared logic, and improvements to mobile improving web.
-- Similarly when launching loans, we merged the loans web client into the main client repo almost immediately to piggyback off the devOps of the main product (deposits).
+- Similarly when launching loans, we merged the loans web client into the original client repo almost immediately to piggyback off the devOps of the original product (deposits).
 Further, the deposits product then benefitted from the component improvements made while engineering a brand new product.
 Massive design and performance improvements resulted from this, including the removal of Material-UI which we'd originally launched on and moving with Tailwind also on the deposit product.

 All-Javascript API - Node, Hapi & Bull Queue running on Heroku: